Authoring Documentation

 The DQX documentation is built using Docusaurus, a modern static site generator.

-Docusaurus is a project of Facebook Open Source and is used by many open-source projects to build their documentation websites.
+Docusaurus is a Facebook open source project used by many open source projects to build their documentation websites.

 We also use MDX to write markdown files that include JSX components.
 This allows us to write markdown files with embedded React components.